shanemort1982/proxmox-claude-http/README.md

 }
 ```

+**Important**:
+- Replace `/absolute/path/to/mcp-proxmox` with the actual path to your installation
-The server will automatically load environment variables from `.env` files in the current directory or parent directories.
+- The server automatically loads environment variables from `.env` files
+- Ensure the `.env` file is in the same directory as `index.js` or a parent directory

 # 🔧 Available Tools